streamr-dev/cloud-broker/README.md

 In most cases, you will want to run this service as a [pre-built Docker image](https://hub.docker.com/r/streamr/broker/).
 See https://github.com/streamr-dev/streamr-docker-dev for more information on how to run the Streamr cloud architecture.

+If you are developing this service in particular, or are otherwise inclined, you can run this service by running method `main` of `com.streamr.broker.Main` via your IDE.

 ## Publishing
 A [Docker image](https://hub.docker.com/r/streamr/broker/) is automatically built and pushed to DockerHub when commits